Feeding A Horse With Bad Teeth

-Poor dentition is not just a problem for older horses; diastemas, the abnormal gaps between teeth, are being diagnosed more frequently in horses of all ages.
-Horses with dental issues usually require careful dietary management to ensure that further problems such as weight loss or digestive upsets don’t occur.
+A horse with bad teeth is not just something found in seniors or veterans; diastemas, the abnormal gaps between teeth, are being diagnosed more frequently in horses of all ages.
+Horses with dental issues usually require careful dietary management to ensure that further problems such as weight loss or digestive upsets do not occur.

-Forages normally make up at least half of most horse’s diets and so make a significant contribution to the horses overall requirements.
-To find out just how big an effect poor dentition would have, Dengie ran a study to investigate how consumption is affected in a horse with bad teeth.
+Forages normally make up at least half of most horse’s diets and so make a significant contribution to the horses’ overall nutritional requirements.
+Dengie ran a study to investigate how consumption is affected in a horse with bad teeth.
 Our guide discusses the results of our study and will help you understand what to feed an old horse with bad teeth, as well as your youngster or pony with poor dentition.

-The trial involved 12 horses and it was found that horses with poor dentition consumed about two-thirds less than those with normal teeth in a given time period and actually refused to eat the hay on a number of occasions.
+The trial involved 12 horses and it was found that horses with bad teeth consumed about two-thirds less than those with good dentition in a given time period and actually refused to eat the hay on a number of occasions.
 It is vital to provide fibre in a form that the horse can eat to ensure that normal gut motility is maintained and to ensure the horse consumes enough energy and nutrients to keep them in good health.

-Dengie Meadow Grass with Herbs contains high temperature dried grass mixed with cold-pressed rapeseed oil and herbs.
-The grass is harvested when it is young and very digestible – in contrast to grass hays which are allowed to matrue before being cut.
-This makes the grass in Meadow Grass with Herbs more digestible and easier to chew, particularly as it is chopped into short lengths about 2 to 4cms long, it is an ideal way of feeding old horses with bad teeth and can be used to partially replace hay.
+Dengie Meadow Grass with Herbs contains high temperature, dried grass mixed with rapeseed oil and herbs.
+The grass is harvested when it is young and very digestible – in contrast to grass hays which are allowed to mature before being cut.
+This makes the grass in Meadow Grass with Herbs more digestible and easier to chew.
+As it is chopped into short lengths about 2 to 4cms long, it is an ideal way of feeding old horses with bad teeth and can be used to partially replace hay.
 It’s also a great option for fussy eaters with so much to tempt them.

-If you horse isn’t overweight and isn’t prone to or at risk of laminitis then Dengie Meadow Grass with Herbs can be fed at 1kg per 100kgs bodyweight as a hay replacer.
-This supplies a significant amount of oil so we would recommend not feeding any additional high oil feeds.

 It is important to check how much your horse is consuming so you can be sure they are eating enough.
 This is particularly true for those with old horses with bad teeth, as they may be quidding and dropping the nutritional food as they chew.
 As standard, the minimum any horse or pony should consume is 1.5% of their bodyweight in high fibre feeds per day.
 This equates to 7.5kgs for a 500kg horse.